ttsui/scs-taking-baby-steps-kata/README.md

 This kata based on [Taking Baby Steps](http://blog.adrianbolboaca.ro/2013/03/taking-baby-steps/)

 ##Setup
-Decide which programming language you would like to do the exercise in and follow the instructions `README.md` in corresponding directory.
+1. Decide which programming language you would like to do the exercise in and follow the instructions `README.md` in corresponding directory.
+2. Find something to use as a timer, e.g. on your phone or [this online timer](https://www.google.com.au/search?q=google+timer).

 ##Rules
 The rules are the following: